glossarysh/glossarysh.github.io/_topic/nodejs.markdown

 title: "Node.JS"
 ---

-# Node.JS

-This topic is awaiting content.
-Open a pull request to contribute!
+Node.JS is a platform that enables developers to build [server-side](client-server) applications using [JavaScript](javascript) as the programming language.